Aircraft End-of-Life Solutions

 Aircraft End-of-Life Solutions (AELS) B.V. is a company that disassembles and dismantles aircraft that are out of service or retired.
-The company is situated in Enschede, Netherlands and has the ability to scrap worldwide.
+The company is situated in at Twente Airport, in Enschede, Netherlands and has the ability to disassemble and dismantle aircraft worldwide.

 The processes of AELS have been accredited by the Aircraft Fleet Recycling Association in April 2010.
-AELS is also member of the Netherlands Aerospace Group.